ProninDenys/AI-Car-Check/README.md

 # 🤖 AI Car Check

-AI Car Check is a smart and helpful Telegram bot that allows users in Ireland 🇮🇪 to:
+AI Car Check is a smart and helpful Telegram bot designed for drivers in Ireland 🇮🇪.
+It helps with:
+- Estimating car insurance costs
+- Tracking and planning vehicle maintenance
+- Providing key information for new drivers, car buyers, and car owners
-- Check vehicle history by registration number (coming soon)
+- (Coming soon) Checking vehicle history by registration number
-- Estimate annual car insurance cost based on car and driver details

-It offers a clean and simple experience through a Telegram chat interface with button-based interaction.
+It offers a clean and simple experience through a Telegram chat interface with intuitive button-based interaction.

 ---

 ## ✨ Features

-- Two main functions: vehicle check & insurance estimation
-- Insurance cost estimate based on public Irish market trends
+- 🚗 **Estimate Insurance**: Get an approximate annual insurance cost based on car and driver details
-- Interactive question-based flow
-- Easy Telegram integration
+- 🛠 **Service & Maintenance**: Get upcoming maintenance reminders based on mileage
+- 🧾 **Insurance & Service History**: See the last 3 calculations and reports
+- 📚 **FAQ**: Useful legal and practical info for motorists in Ireland
+- 🔄 Restart conversation easily with a button
+- ✅ PDF insurance report download

 ---